 So, the So-So comment in the subtitle wasn't really a surprise to me.
 There were a couple stumbles, the sketches ran long, and there were far too many musical performances, but all of that said it was a pretty fun show and with that I give you...

 The Wicker Breakdown:

-- This was followed by the introductory Two Wild and Crazy Guys sketch which was the first new addition of a regular routine of the season.
+This was followed by the introduction of the Two Wild And Crazy Guys sketch which was the first new addition of a regular routine of the season.
 They pretty much just fail at picking up on Gilda and Laraine without getting the clue the girls aren't into them.

-- Next was a horrible sketch called Mike McMack Defense Attorney.
-I know the whole point of the sketch is to show how horrible this attorney was but the joke is based on him blaming the victim of rape using her civil rights activism as proof that she actually wanted it.
-Garrett Morris is found innocent because of the case that was built (which adds more racism into the mix) and the attorney tries to hook up with the victim but at least they don't have her give in to him.
-The sketch even makes a twist where they're about to save the sketch by making a statement but nope, it ended as if this were no big deal in a failed attempt to make the point through irony.
+Next was a horrible sketch called Mike McMack Defense Attorney.
+I know the whole point of the sketch is to show how awful this attorney was, but the joke is based on him blaming the victim of rape using her civil rights activism as proof that she actually wanted it.
+Garrett Morris is found innocent because of the case that was built (which adds more racism into the mix), and the attorney tries to hook up with the victim, but at least they don't have her give in to him.
+The sketch even makes a twist where they're about to save the sketch by making a statement, but nope, it ended as if this were no big deal in a failed attempt to make the point through irony.

-- Great Moments in Rock was a segment where Laraine explains how she ended up with Roy Orbison's glasses.
+Great Moments in Rock was a segment where Laraine explains how she ended up with Roy Orbison's glasses.
 We then flash back to the night of the gift and Belushi is playing Orbison.
-The biggest part of the joke is that there are two things to know about Roy, he doesn't move when he sings and he likes to wear dark glasses.
+The most significant part of the joke is that there are two things to know about Roy, he doesn't move when he sings, and he likes to wear dark glasses.
 Laraine is lured out of the recording studio with the glasses.
-Belushi Orbison then puts on a new pair and sings Pretty Woman and he is so stiff as he sings Billy Murray has to keep him from falling over.
+Belushi Orbison then puts on a new pair and sings Pretty Woman, and he is so stiff as he sings Billy Murray has to keep him from falling over.